VysotskiVadim/VysotskiVadim.blog/_posts/2019-08-06-kotlin-coroutines-async-await-done-right.markdown

 Again and again I see how Kotlin reduces amount of boilerplate code which I should write and I like it!
 You can't make a mistake if you don't write code.
 Write more clean and robust code then ever before with Kotlin!

-#### P.S.

-Some Kotlin features come with price.
-Will talk about it next time...

 ### Links:

 * [Cancellation examples at github](https://github.com/VysotskiVadim/cancelations-examples)